luciacangarova/web_twitter_crawler/README.md

 6. python main.py

 ### Output:
 The main.py file will output all the information about the whole database, as well as each cluster.
+These information are also saved in the MongoDB in the log collection.
 For each appropriate function, a graph will be presented, which will be saved in a ./plots file.

 ### Note:
 Each function is independent of the functions, therefore it is possible to get only particular interactions or statistics on any collection in any order.